acschall/Visualizations/README.md

 # Visualizations

 This is a version of Assaf's code.
-Currently, it allows you to select districts and calculate the Polsby-Popper score.
+Currently, it allows you to create custom districts and calculate the Polsby-Popper score.